Man shot multiple times, killed near Mount Airy train station

 It happened around 9:30 p.m. on the 7400 block of Devon Street.

-Police said the 48-year-old man was taken by responding to officers to Albert Einstein Medical Center where doctors pronounced him dead.
+Police said 48-year-old Fahim Abdul-Raheem was taken by responding to officers to Albert Einstein Medical Center where doctors pronounced him dead.

 According to investigators, the gunman unleashed at least a half a dozen shots at very close range.